Hey! You new here?

 ♦Simplified my life.
 My journey to simplicity started with the idea to have more order, more free space, more meaning, free time and less stress.
 So far, I have reduced a lot of clutter in my life and in my belongings and little by little I am gradually getting better.
 I left behind some toxic relationships and made space for new people and new experiences.

 ♦Began waking early.
 In order to find some “me time”, I decided to start waking early and spend those few hours on some personal activities like reading or listening books and music, planning my day, working on my goals, doing my morning planks and enjoying my breakfast on the slow.
 I made the shift naturally, and once I began waking early on my own, I discovered the joy of the quiet morning hours.

-♦Started Learn.Inspire.Share.Thrive. page and made it a constantly growing collection of helpful resources, supporting many people like you in their journey to becoming more productive and better versions of themselves.
+♦Started the Learn.Inspire.Share.Thrive. page and turned it into a constantly growing collection of helpful resources, supporting many people like you in their journey to becoming more productive and better versions of themselves.

 ♦Spent one year in India.
 This was a life-changing experience, which put my positivism, my minimalism, my skills and my understanding of the comfort zone to their limits.
 I had a clash with a new culture and had the chance to explore the city life of India’s Silicon Valley, as well as the lifestyle of the locals from up close.

 If you have a chance to spend some time abroad or away from home – do it.
 You won’t believe how much one can grow from such an experience.

 That may not sound like a lot for some of you, but looking back on it, I have learned from each small achievement and I was able to grow from the challenges I faced.